springload/pattern-book/README.md

 ## Q. How can I make patterns for an existing website?

-One of the advantages of Pattern-Book is that it detects the CSS Rules being applied, so you can put your entire site's CSS files on the page and then write HTML that uses them and Pattern-Book will only display the relevant CSS (no need to manually associate CSS with a particular `&lt;Book&gt;`).
+One of the advantages of Pattern-Book is that it detects the CSS Rules being applied, so you can put your entire site's CSS files on the page and then write HTML that uses them and Pattern-Book will only display the relevant CSS (no need to manually associate CSS with a particular `<Book>`).
 This means that it's hopefully a lot less effort to repurpose your existing CSS as a pattern library.

 Unlike most Pattern Libaries, also known as Style Guides, there's no need to define components in the way that the framework understands.
 Instead Pattern-Book works with your existing components and it auto-detects the code being used.